 When our anxiety level goes up, our children can sense it.
 Think of how you feel when someone around you is angry or frustrated.
 We can feel that and it immediately causes our own bodies to respond with anxiety.
 That’s one reason it can be hard for us to remain calm during a tantrum.
-An our ADHD children tend to be even more sensitive to the emotions of others.
+And our ADHD children tend to be even more sensitive to the emotions of others.

 4. Let the tantrum ride

 Our first instinct as parents is to try to help our children.
 To remove any discomfort for them that we can.
 If you are like me, you’ve tried everything under the sun to help your child through a tantrum.
-It feel like, if we can just get the tantrum to stop, surly our child will be more comfortable.
+It feels like, if we can just get the tantrum to stop, surly our child will be more comfortable.

-The thing to remember is that tantrums are the an expression of emotions by a being who is so overwhelmed that they can’t access the upper portions of their brain.
+The thing to remember is that tantrums are an expression of emotions by a being who is so overwhelmed that they can’t access the upper portions of their brain.
 Those parts of the brain that give access to langue, reason, and impulse control are simply not accessible to a child in the midst of a tantrum.

 We want to help our children to cope but reasoning, explaining, and coaching just aren’t effective in the heat of the moment.
 While it may be counter intuitive, the best thing to do is let your child release those powerful emotions knowing that they are with you, their safe place and refuge.
-Allowing them to feel and move through the emotions will allow them to move past the tantrum more quickly.
+Allowing them to feel and process the emotions will allow them to move past the tantrum more quickly.

-If your child is gets physical during their tantrums, give them a literal safe place to pound the floor and thrash around.
+If your child gets physical during their tantrums, give them a literal safe place to pound the floor and thrash around.
 Are you a target of the physical tantrum?
-Tell your child that you can’t allow them to hurt you so you are going to step away until for now but you’ll be close by if they need you.
+Tell your child that you can’t allow them to hurt you so you are going to step away for now but you’ll be close by if they need you.